HamidMusayev/Tkinter-en/README.md

 Starting with Tk 8.5, the ttk module became available.
 This module replaces much (but not all) of the original Tkinter machinery.
 Use this module to gain these advantages:

-- **Platform-specific appearance**.
-In releases before Tk 8.5, one of the commonest complaints about Tk applications was that they did not conform to the style of the various platforms.
+- **Platform-specific appearance.** In releases before Tk 8.5, one of the commonest complaints about Tk applications was that they did not conform to the style of the various platforms.

 The ttk module allows you to write your application in a generic way, yet your application can look like a Windows application under Windows, like a MacOS app under MacOS, and so on, without any change to your program.